Galaxy interactions in filaments and sheets: insights from EAGLE simulations: Data and Method of Analysis

 We characterize the different geometric environments of the cosmic web using the local dimension \citep{sarkar09}.
-The local dimension is a simple measure based on the number counts of galaxies within spheres of different radii centered on a galaxy.
-The number counts of galaxies within a sphere of radius $R$ centered on a galaxy can be written as,
+The local dimension is a simple measure based on the galaxy counts within spheres of different radii centered on a galaxy.
+The galaxy counts within a sphere of radius $R$ centered on a galaxy can be written as,

-where $A$ is a constant and $D$ is the local dimension.
+where $D$ is the local dimension and $A$ is an arbitrary constant.
 The number counts $N(< R)$ would scale differently with the radius $R$ depending on the local geometry of the embedding environment.
-We vary the radius of the measuring sphere between $R_1 \mpc \leq R \leq R_2 \mpc$ and consider only those galaxies for which at least 10 galaxies are available within this range.
-We fit the observed number counts $N(<R)$ to \autoref{ld} and determine the best fit values of $A$ and $D$ using a least-square fitting.
+The radius of the sphere around each galaxy is varied between $R_1 \mpc \leq R \leq R_2 \mpc$ and the galaxy counts are measured for each radius.
+Only the galaxies that have at least 10 neighbouring galaxies within this range are considered for this analysis.
+We fit the observed number counts $N(<R)$ to \autoref{ld} using a least-square fitting.
 The goodness of each fit is determined by estimating the $\chi^2$ per degree of freedom.
-Only the fits with chi-square per degree of freedom $\frac{\chi^2}{\nu} \leq 0.5$ are retained for our analysis \citep{sarkar19}.
+We only retain the fits having $\frac{\chi^2}{\nu} \leq 0.5$ \citep{sarkar19} and discard the rest from our analysis.
 We choose $R_1=2 \mpc$ and $R_2=10 \mpc$ for the analysis presented here.

 The local dimension $D$ describes the morphology of the embedding environment.
-Ideally, a filamentary environment should have $D=1$ and sheetlike environment should have $D=2$.
+Ideally, a filamentary environment should have $D=1$ and sheet-like environment should have $D=2$.
 A homogeneous distribution in three-dimension is represented by $D=3$.
 However, the filaments, sheets, clusters and voids are not idealized structures and they can have a wide variety of shapes and sizes.
-We assign a finite range of local dimension to each type of morphological environment as shown in \autoref{tabld}.
-We determine the geometry of the local environment of a galaxy based on these definitions.
-Accordingly, the $D1$-type galaxies reside in one dimensional nearly straight filament.
-A $D2$-type galaxy is residing in a two-dimensional sheet-like structure.
-A $D3$-type galaxy is embedded in a three dimensional distribution of homogeneous nature.
+Each geometric environment is assigned a range of local dimension \autoref{tabld}.
+A nearly straight filament is represented by $D1$-type environment.
+Similarly, the $D2$-type environment represents a two-dimensional sheet-like structure.
+A $D3$-type environment is embedded in a three dimensional distribution of homogeneous nature.
 The galaxies can also reside near the junction of different types of morphological environments. $D1.5$ and $D2.5$ can be treated as intermediate environments.